l453rp0mm35/ArchSurv4QGIS/README.md

 Type of Input Data

-ArchSurv4QGIS processes delimited Text imported into QGIS as point data with X, Y, and Z values ​​using the "Delimited Text" import function.
+ArchSurv4QGIS Synthesis processes delimited Text imported into QGIS as point data with X, Y, and Z values ​​using the "Delimited Text" import function.
 The file format and the delimiter type of the exported file from the surveying device are insignificant.
-The exported file should simply be in a format generally readable by QGIS (e.g., .csv, .txt, .asc, etc.) and contain five values ​​structured as follows:
+The exported file should simply be in a format generally readable by QGIS (e.g., .csv, .txt, .asc, etc.) and contain a "point_ID" attribute and a "code" attribute:

-"Point number/ID"; "x/easting"; "y/northing"; "z/elevation"; "Label"
+- "point_ID" contains the "ArchSurv-String"

+- "code" contains additional feature-information

 ----------------------------------------------------------------------